vatai/vatai.github.io/_news/2025-11-19-first-step-towards-tadashi-on-pypi.md

 tag: tadashi
 ---

 I made some progress on streamlining the installation of [Tadashi](/projects/tadashi).
+Read [the blog post](/blog/2025/cibuildwheel-is-da-bomb/).